right-rudder/uft-maintenance/src/content/blog/_flight-school-faqs.md

 - Flexible schedules
 - Opportunities for career advancement in aviation

 Ready to start your flight training journey?
-If you’re located near Sarasota Bradenton International Airport, check out [Universal Flight Training](https://flyuft.com/) and enroll as a new student today!
+If you’re located near Sarasota Bradenton International Airport, check out [Universal Aircraft Maintenance](https://flyuft.com/) and enroll as a new student today!